-In the spring of 2022 all coaches will be required to be certified with a Level 100 certification or higher; please plan ahead and sign up for a L100 course soon.
+After the spring of 2022, all coaches will be required to be certified with a Level 100 certification or higher to coach at a sanctioned U.S. Ski & Snowboard event.
+Please plan ahead and sign up for a L100 course soon.
+Coach membership will be "pending" until Level 100 requirements are met during the 2022-23 season.

-Clinics and educational materials are created from the Alpine Training System, which outlines the long-term athlete development progression for ski racers.
-The Alpine Training System was developed by club leaders, national team coaches, and U.S. Ski & Snowboard sports science staff.
-Coaches, parents, and athletes are encouraged to learn more about the Alpine Training System by visiting usskiandsnowboard.org/sport-programs/training-systems.
+Practicums and educational materials are created from the various Training System, which outlines the long-term athlete development progression for ski racers.
+The Training Systems were developed by club leaders, national team coaches, and U.S. Ski & Snowboard sports science staff.
+Coaches, parents, and athletes are encouraged to learn more about the Training System visit usskiandsnowboard.org/sport-programs/training-systems.

 The coach certification program recognizes and rewards the education, experience, and performance of coaches.
-Through coaching clinics and academies, as well as the demonstration of competence through assessments, coaches can work through the full certification program.
-Minimum levels of certification may be required for various divisional, regional or national coaching projects, course setting, and other responsibilities.
-The Level 100 certification is focused on the foundations of quality coaching and the fundamentals of ski racing, Level 200 is designed for coaches working with developing competitive skiers while Level 300 and higher is aimed at full-time coaches who lead multi-level programs or work with elite level ski racers.
+Through coaching practicums and academies, as well as the demonstration of competence through assessments, coaches can work through the full certification program.
+Minimum levels of certification may be required for various divisional, regional, or national coaching projects, course setting, and other responsibilities.
+The Level 100 certification is focused on the foundations of quality coaching and the fundamentals of ski racing and will include the opportunity to complete Alpine Official Referee certification requirements.
+Level 200 is designed for coaches working with developing competitive skiers while Level 300 and higher is aimed at full-time coaches who lead multi-level programs or work with elite level ski racers.
 Certified coaches must keep current by completing continuing education credits based on their certification level.

 A wealth of information for coaches is available on the U.S. Ski & Snowboard website at usskiandsnowboard.org/sport-development/coaches-development.
-Member coaches have access to a comprehensive Video Library collection at videos.ussa.org/alpineed.
-You can also find the Alpine Training Systems, SkillsQuest Competition guide as well as an ever growing array of tools for you to use.
-Coaches can follow Sport Education on Facebook to get updated on Education events and to network and share ideas.
+Member coaches have access to a comprehensive Video Library collection videos.usskiandsnowboard.org/SportEdVideoLibrary.
+You can also find the Training Systems, SkillsQuest Competition guide as well as an ever-growing array of tools for you to use.
+Coaches can follow Sport Education on Facebook to get updated on Education events and to network and share ideas facebook.com/ussasporteducation.